 With the speeds found on the US and UK server:

 It’s important to note that this might be wholly subjective, especially with regards to the point about the upload speed changing.
 Let us know in the comments below if your experience was similar or dissimilar!

 How to download Easy VPN

-There is no installation process, since it’s an Android-only product.
-A simple download from the Google Play store is all you need to do in order to get the VPN up and running.
+There is no installation process since it’s an Android-only product.
+A simple download from the Google Play store is all you need to do to get the VPN up and running.